lichinka/dotfiles/README.md

 dotfiles
 ========

-My current set of configuration files for URxvt, ZSh (using (Prezto)[https://github.com/sorin-ionescu/prezto] and Neovim.
+My current set of configuration files for URxvt, ZSh (using [Prezto](https://github.com/sorin-ionescu/prezto)) and Neovim.-

 ## For Neovim